-Provided that the comparisons between FF MDI and Placebo MDI and between GP MDI and Placebo MDI are significant for the primary endpoint, comparisons using GFF MDI will be interpreted inferentially.
+Provided that the comparison between FF MDI and Placebo MDI and between GP MDI and Placebo MDI are significant for the primary endpoint, comparisons using GFF MDI will be interpreted inferentially.
 Type I error will be strictly controlled for the primary endpoint and will be controlled within each treatment comparison for the secondary assessments.
 GFF MDI will be compared to Placebo MDI, then FF MDI, and finally GP MDI for morning pre-dose trough FEV1 at Week 24 using a two-sided alpha level of 0.05 and continuing sequentially if each comparison is statistically significant.
-If GFF MDI is significantly superior to its components for the primary endpoint, the secondary measures of TDI over 24 weeks, TDI over 24 weeks in the Symptomatic Population, morning pre-dose trough FEV1 over 24 weeks, peak FEV1 at Week 24, SGRQ at Week 24, SGRQ at Week 24 in the Symptomatic Population, rescue Ventolin (albuterol sulfate) HFA use over 24 weeks in the Rescue Ventolin User Population, and for GFF MDI vs. Placebo MDI in order to evaluate onset of action, FEV1 at 5 minutes post-dosing on Day 1 and FEV1 at 15 minutes post-dosing on Day 1 will be evaluated for significance.
-Type I error will be controlled at the two-sided alpha of 0.05 within each comparison (GFF MDI vs. Placebo MDI, GFF MDI vs. FF MDI, and GFF MDI vs. GP MDI) using a simultaneous approach based on the Hochberg procedure.
+If GFF MDI is significantly superior to its components for the primary endpoint, the secondary measures of morning pre-dose trough FEV1 over 24 weeks, peak FEV1 at Week 24, SGRQ at Week 24, rescue Ventolin HFA use over 24 weeks, and for GFF MDI vs. Placebo MDI in order to evaluate onset of action, FEV1 at 5 minutes post-dosing on Day 1 and FEV1 at 15 minutes post-dosing on Day 1 will be evaluated for significance.
+Type I error will be controlled at 0.05 within each comparison (GFF MDI vs. Placebo MDI, GFF MDI vs. FF MDI, and GFF MDI vs. GP MDI) with a sequential approach for the first two secondary endpoints; trough FEV1 over 24 weeks will be evaluated first, and if statistically significant, testing will proceed to inference for peak FEV1.
+If comparisons are statistically significant for both endpoints, the remaining secondary endpoints will be tested simultaneously using the Hochberg procedure with a two-sided alpha of 0.05.

-9.3.4.2 Japan Endpoints
+9.3.4.2 European Union Endpoints

-Strong control of the Type I error rate will be maintained at the two-sided 0.05 level for the primary endpoint across products using a sequential approach and then within each comparison for the secondary measures using a simultaneous approach as detailed below.
+Strong control of the Type I error rate will be maintained at the two-sided 0.05 level for the key comparisons for each product using the approaches detailed below and across products for the primary endpoints for GFF MDI.